Table shuffleboard: Tables

 Shuffleboard tables vary in length, usually within a 9–22 ft, and are at least 20 in wide.
 Tables are intended to be kept flat, but any given table may have its own slight concave or convex condition, adding an extra challenge.
-In order to decrease friction, the table is periodically sprinkled liberally with tiny beads of silicone (often referred to as shuffleboard wax even though silicone is not a wax, or sometimes as shuffleboard sand, or shuffleboard cheese, due to its visual similarity to grated cheese).
-These beads act like ball bearings, letting a puck slide down the table a great distance with only a slight push.
+In order to decrease friction, the table is occasionally sprinkled generously with tiny beads of silicone (often referred to as shuffleboard wax even though silicone is not a wax, or sometimes as shuffleboard sand, or shuffleboard cheese, due to its visual similarity to grated cheese).
+These beads act like ball bearings, letting a puck slide down the table a long distance with only a slight push.
 There are many different speeds of wax to choose from to match the player's skill level.
 Powdered wax is made of silicone, cornmeal and sometimes compressed walnut shells.
 The longer the table, the greater speed of wax that is needed.
 Faster speed waxes have more silicone and less cornmeal.

 Each end of the table is divided into three scoring sections by straight lines across the width of the table.
 The scoring sections extend from the very edge of either end of the table towards the middle of the table, covering approximately one-third of the length of the table.
 The outer scoring section, at the end of the table, is labeled with the number "3" in the middle (for "3 points").
-The next section is adjacent to this section, of equal length (6 inches), and is labeled with a "2."
-The final section, "1", is adjacent to section "2."
+The next section is adjacent to this section, of equal length (6 inches), and is labeled with a "2".
+The final section, "1", is next to section "2".
 This section continues all the way to the foul line.
 The foul line measures 6 feet from the end of the table.
 The center third of the table is unmarked.
 The line that separates the center third of the table and the beginning of the "1 point" section is called the "foul line" (a weight which does not pass the foul line closest to the player is removed from the table for the round).
-The table is surrounded by a gutter, or "alley"; pucks that accidentally fall, or are knocked, into a gutter are out of play for the rest of the round.
+The table is surrounded by a gutter, or "alley".
+Pucks that accidentally fall, or are knocked, into the gutter are out of play for the rest of the round.